CTE Frequently Asked Questions

 No, CTE classes are offered free of charge to qualifying students within the West Ada School District.
 However, some programs may have additional or required testing or certificates that may require students to pay for out of pocket.

 Do students attend a CTE center full-time?

-If i home school can my son/daughter dual-enroll in a CTE program class?
+If my child is homeschooled, can they dual-enroll in a CTE program class?

 If you are homeschooling and want to take a career and technical education (CTE) program class, your child will need to enroll as a part-time student with their zoned home high school.
 Courses are selected during the spring pre-registration process.
 During registration, students may request to enroll in a CTE class, however, due to availabilty, they are not guaranteed enrollment.